List of incidents and protests of the United States racial unrest: 2022

-Jason Walker protests, January 10, 2022–January 20, 2022
+Jason Walker protests, January 10–20, 2022

 On January 8, 2022, Jason Walker was shot and killed by an off-duty police lieutenant in Fayetteville, North Carolina.
 Police claim Walker jumped on the lieutenant's truck.
 Walker was unarmed during the incident.
 Protests were held after the shooting and on Martin Luther King Jr. Day.

-Civil rights trial of Kueng, Lane, and Thao protests, January 24, 2022–ongoing
+Civil rights trial of Kueng, Lane, and Thao protests, January 24, 2022–August 15, 2022

 In early 2022, local officials prepared counter-protest measures for potential unrest ahead of the scheduled January 20 start of the federal civil rights trial of J. Alexander Kueng, Thomas Lane, and Tou Thao—Minneapolis police officers who were at the scene of George Floyd's murder on May 25, 2020.
 Officials erected security fencing around the Warren E. Burger Federal Building in Saint Paul, Minnesota, that contained the courtroom for the trial.
 Ahead of the trial, protesters said they were concerned about the trial's potential outcome and were prepared to demonstrate.

 Protest demonstrations were held in the streets surrounding the courtroom building during the trial.